Prasad4455/WhatIsRunning/README.md

 Ports, services, containers, and commands all eventually map to **PIDs**.
 Once a PID is identified, witr builds a causal chain explaining _why that PID exists_.

-At its core, witr answers:
+At its core, wir answers:

 1. What is running?
 2. How did it start?